RukshanDias/vscode-jest-coverage/README.md

 1. In settings setup the test file format you're using.
 2. Select the desired file or multiple files in the Explorer sidebar.
 3. Right-click on the selection and choose the "Get Coverage" option from the context menu.
-4. The extension will trigger Jest to generate the coverage report and mark uncovered lines within the editor.
+4. The extension will trigger Jest to generate the coverage report and mark uncovered lines within the editor or open coverage report based on your preference.

 ## Requirements